vacancy/Synchronized-BatchNorm-PyTorch/README.md

 Note that, for one-GPU or CPU-only case, this module behaves exactly same as the built-in PyTorch implementation.

+This module is currently only a prototype version for research usages.
+As mentioned below, it has its limitations and may even suffer from some design problems.
+If you have any questions or suggestions, please feel free to [open an issue](issues) or submit a [pull request](pulls).

 ## Why Synchronized BatchNorm?

 Although the typical implementation of BatchNorm working on multiple devices (GPUs)